bellycard/redtastic/README.md

 ### Multiple Ids

-*The above methods also have support for multiple ids*.
+The above methods also have support for multiple ids.

 Incrementing / decrementing multiple ids in one request: